No Such Thing As Too Much Storage: 8 Areas of Your New Home That Can Cut the Clutter

 Any good big-box store can provide options, whether it’s storage of out-of-season items, bikes, or sports gear.
 Click here for a generous cornucopia of garage storage ideas.

 A garage house plan includes a design for storage space in the loft area (Plan # 160-1023).

 After really considering your family’s needs, check for floor plans with lots of closets in key places.

 And finally, if you see a house plan you absolutely love that has den or office space you don’t need, don’t ditch it.
 All the room may need to qualify as a bedroom is the addition of a closet.
-This can easily be added onto the plan; get in touch and we’d be happy to help.
+This can easily be added to the plan; get in touch, and we’d be happy to help.

 Footnote: The lead image in this article is a one-story, three-bedroom traditional home built on 1,826 square feet of space … and features plenty of storage space.
 For more on the home, view: (Plan # 142-1137)